 Camp's COVID Guidelines are available here.

 For trips out of camp, our experienced staff are trained to meet the medical needs of our campers.
-Most of our counselors are Red Cross certified in CPR & AED, as well as Wilderness First Aid.
+Many of our counselors are Red Cross certified in CPR & AED.
 Waterfront staff maintain a Lifeguard certification as well as CPR for the Professional Rescuer.
-Trip staff hold a minimum Wilderness First-Aid certification and some may be trained Wilderness First Responders.
+Trip staff hold a minimum Wilderness First-Aid certification and CPR & AED certification.

 Almost all of our staff on property are certified in NC to administer Epinephrine (Epi-Pens) if necessary.
 Furthermore, EMS and other first responders are only 3 miles away.